-2. The Kenyan capital Nairobi is just like any bustling metropolis in a developing country.
+2. The Kenyan capital Nairobi is a bustling metropolis.

 Nairobi has its own share of high-rise buildings, mass public transportation, modern infrastructure, and entertainment venues.
 There are almost five million people living within the city and its suburbs.
 Majority wear Western-style clothes and use technology with ease.